hungcq/knowledge-repo/language/english-grammar-in-use.md

 - Doze/drop/nod off = fall asleep
 - Finish sth off
 - Go off = make an alarm sound
-- Put sb off (doing) sth so that they don’t want it or want to do it anymore
+- Put sb off (doing) sth so that they don't want it or want to do it anymore
 - Rip somebody off/be ripped off = cheat somebody/be cheated
 - Show off = try to impress people with your ability, your knowledge etc
 - Tell sb off = speak angrily to sb because they did something wrong